pucagit/kubernetes-nginx-web/README.md

 # Kubernetes
-## What can Kubernetes do for you?
-With modern web services, users expect applications to be available 24/7, and developers expect to deploy new versions of those applications several times a day.
-Containerization helps package software to serve these goals, enabling applications to be released and updated without downtime.
-Kubernetes helps you make sure those containerized applications run where and when you want, and helps them find the resources and tools they need to work.

-Kubernetes provides you with:
-- **Service discovery and load balancing** Kubernetes can expose a container using the DNS name or using their own IP address.
-If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic so that the deployment is stable.
-- **Storage orchestration** Kubernetes allows you to automatically mount a storage system of your choice, such as local storages, public cloud providers, and more.
-- **Automated rollouts and rollbacks** You can describe the desired state for your deployed containers using Kubernetes, and it can change the actual state to the desired state at a controlled rate.
-For example, you can automate Kubernetes to create new containers for your deployment, remove existing containers and adopt all their resources to the new container.
-- **Automatic bin packing** You provide Kubernetes with a cluster of nodes that it can use to run containerized tasks.
-You tell Kubernetes how much CPU and memory (RAM) each container needs.
-Kubernetes can fit containers onto your nodes to make the best use of your resources.
-- **Self-healing** Kubernetes restarts containers that fail, replaces containers, kills containers that don't respond to your user-defined health check, and doesn't advertise them to clients until they are ready to serve.
-- **Secret and configuration management** Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
-You can deploy and update secrets and application configuration without rebuilding your container images, and without exposing secrets in your stack configuration.
-- **Batch execution** In addition to services, Kubernetes can manage your batch and CI workloads, replacing containers that fail, if desired.
-- **Horizontal scaling** Scale your application up and down with a simple command, with a UI, or automatically based on CPU usage.
-- **IPv4/IPv6 dual-stack** Allocation of IPv4 and IPv6 addresses to Pods and Services
-- **Designed for extensibility** Add features to your Kubernetes cluster without changing upstream source code.

 ## Kubernetes Clusters
 Kubernetes coordinates a highly available cluster of computers that are connected to work as a single unit.
 Kubernetes automates the distribution and scheduling of application containers across a cluster in a more efficient way.